tykiww/telco-churn-clv/Churn/Decision_Tree.md

     Leavers  5.84556       82.61511     495.7652          14.1329673            84.81055
     Stayers 51.11930       47.46743    2531.6631           0.9285618            49.52460

 The 'suspect' leavers are more lucrative over their short spans than the stayers.
-This makes sense because it is common for telco companies to provide discounts for tenure because customers tend to haggle their premiums. *However, this begs the question of whether it is better to keep customers for a longer period of time or to strategize an incentive program to increase market-share and pump out a higher volume of turnover.* Of course, it is always better to have recurring revenue.
+This makes sense because it is common for telco companies to provide discounts for tenure because customers tend to haggle their premiums.
+Although the model did not detect a significant split in monthly or total charge, an interaction of charge by tenure has not been studied yet.
+This will be studied further with a more interpretive model such as a logistic regression.

+*Nevertheless, this result also begs the question of whether it is better to keep customers for a longer period of time or to strategize an incentive program to increase market-share and pump out a higher volume of turnover.* Of course, it is always better to have recurring revenue.
 Nevertheless, there may be an opportunity to linearly maximize revenue by adjusting for the optimal turnover rate.

 ## Afterthoughts

 With an overall retention of 74% most companies would be concerned on how they may keep their customers.
 The most outright consensus would seem to be: "sign longer contracts!"
 However, through this analysis we learn that this may not be exactly so.
-Although a longer contract is the best attribute to retain customers, depending on the company's strategy, we need to focus on the right number of customers to retain.
+Although a longer contract is the best attribute to retain customers, depending on the company's strategy, we may need to focus on the right number of customers to retain.